Ryouh/Feats-Revisited/Feats.md

 ### Magic Initiate

 Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
 You learn two cantrips of your choice from that class's spell list.

 In addition, choose one 1st-level spell from that same list.
 You learn that spell and can cast it at its lowest level.
-Once you cast it, you must finish a long rest before you can cast it again using this feat.
+You can cast it once using this feature without expending a spell slot.
+You must finish a long rest before you can do so again.

-Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock;
-Wisdom for cleric or druid; or Intelligence for wizard.
+Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

 ### Moderately Armored

 **Prerequisite:** Proficiency with light armor.

-You have trained to master the use of medium armor and shields, gaining the following benefits:

 You gain proficiency with medium armor and shields.

 ### Nimble Physique